-6.7 The following objectives inform the Neighbourhood Plan policies on green infrastructure and local green spaces in Renhold:

-- a) Objective 1: 'To protect and enhance the distinctive character and historic environment of the Parish'. - b) Objective 2: 'To preserve the green gaps between Renhold and the Bedford urban area and between each of the Renhold Ends to avoid physical and visual coalescence and to conserve character and identity'. - c) Objective 3: 'To protect important views into, out of and within the Parish'. - d) Objective 4: 'To protect and improve the countryside setting, biodiversity and wildlife habitats, including opportunities for enhanced public access where appropriate'. - e) Objective 7: "To preserve and enhance the exiting Green Infrastructure network and promote active travel'.
+- 6.8 The following Objectives inform the Neighbourhood Plan policies on Green Infrastructure and Local Green Spaces in Renhold: - a) Objective 1: "To protect and enhance the distinctive character and historic environment of the Parish'. - b) Objective 2: 'To preserve the green gaps between Renhold and the Bedford urban area and between each of the Renhold Ends to avoid physical and visual coalescence and to conserve character and identity'. - c) Objective 3: 'To protect important views into, out of and within the Parish'. - d) Objective 4: "To protect and improve the countryside setting, biodiversity and wildlife habitats, including opportunities for enhanced public access where appropriate'. - e) Objective 7: "To preserve and enhance the existing Green Infrastructure network and promote active travel".

-Technical evidence - Green Infrastructure Study
+Technical Evidence - Green Infrastructure Plan

-6.8 Given the importance placed upon the local countryside and access to it in the responses to the initial community survey, the Bedfordshire Rural Communities Charity was commissioned to undertake a Green Infrastructure (GI) Study, to inform policies and priorities in the Neighbourhood Plan.
+6.9 Given the importance placed upon the local countryside and access to it in the responses to the initial community survey, the BedsRCC was commissioned to produce a Green Infrastructure (GI) Plan, to inform policies and priorities in the Neighbourhood Plan.
 The map below shows open space and the access to it in Renhold: